forrestchu/LwIP-rawket/README.md

 Raw API for LwIP is too difficult?
 No, you can use the "rawket" APIs to build your network applications, the rawket gives you socket-like APIs based on LwIP raw API.

 Rawket:
-A socket-like API for LwIP based on raw api.
+A socket-like API for LwIP based on Raw API.

 Rawket supports:
 1) TCP client APIs, integrated with auto reconnecting and error handling, hardware-independent keep-alive.